oracle/coherence-visualvm/README.md

 You must have the following:

-1. Java JDK 11+ - To build and test the plugin
+1. Java JDK 11 Only - To build and test the plugin
 2. Maven 3.6.3+
 3. Git

-Note:
-To install the tracer support, you must also run the script `./scrips/install-tracer-library.sh`

-Ensure you set your environment to JDK 1.8 to run this script.

 ### Clone the Repository